Kzra/Doom-Sampler/README.md

 - other: DOOM and DOOM II environment and other samples
 - all: all the above sounds, separated by octaves

 Keys are mapped to either a single sound, or a round robin of related sounds.
-Have a look at the .sfz files and [this guide](https://sfzformat.com) for more information!
+Have a look at the .sfz files and [this guide](https://sfzformat.com) for more information.

 All samples downloaded from http://www.wolfensteingoodies.com/archives/olddoom/music.htm